 There is no restriction on the repatriation of capital or earnings of a New Zealand business to overseas investors.
-This includes the remitting of dividends, profits, interest, royalties, management fees, etc. In many cases, however, non-resident withholding tax will be required to be deducted from the amount of those payments.
-For more information on New Zealand tax, please refer to the section on New Zealand's cross border tax regime.
+This includes the remitting of dividends, profits, interest, royalties, management fees, etc. In many cases, however, nonresident withholding tax will be required to be deducted from those payments.
+For more information on New Zealand tax, please refer to the section on New Zealand's cross-border tax regime.